-Do you wish you had more diverse sources to reference in your writing?Sometimes when I’m working on a piece, I realize that I’m using the same types of resources and citations over and over again.
+Do you wish you had more diverse sources to reference in your writing?Sometimes when I’m working on a piece (or on another installment of an ongoing series) I’ll suddenly realize that I’m using the same types of resources and citations over and over again.

 Search by field or location or experience level.
 See content areas and read short bios and find contact information.
 Be encouraged by the number and diversity of voices out there who want to talk to you about what they know.

+It’s not always easy to seek other resources, but this is a great opportunity to learn more, share more, and recognize the efforts of other experts!
 Don’t just quote the most readily available content or the voices you tend to hear the most often.